nikitavoloboev/data/minimalism/minimalism.md

 What I find important in life changes as I gain more experience but I always try to be mindful of how I spend my time and what do I actually need to live a [fulfilling and happy life](../life/happiness.md).

 ## Possessions
-I have a private Trello board where I list things I own in my life.
+I keep a [Trello board](https://trello.com/b/HotsLGsc) where I list things I own in my life.
 I mark items that I no longer need with `Sell` tag as well as items I need to upgrade with `Upgrade`.
 I try to make sure that the items I do own fit into one backpack so I can move to any place in the world with no effort.

 Here is how that board looks for me:
 ![](https://i.imgur.com/QmQy5tU.jpg)

 I [budget all my money](../finance/finance.md) into categories each month.
 This allows me to spend my money mindfully and not buy things I don't need.

+I usually use [FB Market Place](https://facebook.com/marketplace) to sell off the things I don't need.

 ## Notes
 - [Will this item provide value?
 If not, get rid of it.](https://www.reddit.com/r/minimalism/comments/846drx/extreme_minimalism_a_trend/)